-The Axis Focused 25 Fund shares enough merits to be labeled one of India’s Best Mutual Funds to invest in for long-term wealth creation using the SIP route.
-In this post, I shall be presenting my assessment of this fund backed up with research into its performance, portfolio and most importantly the fund management style.
+The Axis Focused 25 Fund shares enough merits to be labeled one of India’s Best Mutual Funds.
+This fund is becoming a hot favourite amongst investors looking to put money for long-term wealth creation.
+In this post, I shall review this fund backed with research into its performance, portfolio and fund management style.

 Three Things Investors Love about Axis Focused 25 Fund

-1. The Axis Focused 25 fund is one of the largest funds in the Focused Equity category with an AUM of over ₹8,800 crores.
-Most admirably, the asset base of this fund was just ₹700 crores some three years back and has grown by 12 times in these 3 years.
-This exponential rise is entirely attributable to the brilliant fund performance delivered by the AXIS fund management team which has been well appreciated by mutual fund investors
+1. The Axis Focused 25 fund is one of the largest funds in the Focused Equity category.
+The fund has an AUM of over ₹8,800 crores.
+Most admirably, the asset base of this fund was just ₹700 crores some three years back.
+And since then, has grown by 12 times.
+This exponential rise is entirely attributable to the brilliant fund performance delivered by the AXIS fund management team.

-3. Another investor friendly move by the management team of Axis Focused 25 Fund (Direct plan) is to have one of the lowest fund management expenses among actively managed focused equity funds at just 0.65%.
-This is the fourth lowest in terms of expenses among the 22 focused equity funds which ensures that investors get professional management of their money in a cost-effective manner.
+3. An investor friendly move, the fund has one of the lowest fund management expenses among actively managed focused equity funds.
+The expense ratio for the direct plan is just 0.65%.
+This is the fourth lowest in terms of expenses among the 22 focused equity funds.
+This speaks volumes of the fund house as it continues to ensure that investors get professional management of their money in a cost-effective manner.

 How the Axis Focused 25 Fund Generate Superior Returns?

-To understand the secret to Axis Focused 25 Fund’s success, we shall look deeper at the the fund’s investment methodology and study the portfolio of companies the fund has invested into.
+To understand the secret to Axis Focused 25 Fund’s success, we shall look deeper at the the fund’s investment methodology.

-Selecting a compact list of 25 companies from a pool of over 500 companies that are listed and traded on the Indian stock exchange is quite an arduous exercise.
-And that is why the fund management team for the Axis Focused 25 Fund follows a clearly defined selection criteria which we shall discover from examining the stocks that they have bought or sold over time.
+Perhaps, that is why the fund management team for the Axis Focused 25 Fund follows a clearly defined selection criteria.
+We shall discover this from examining the stocks that they have bought or sold over time.

 Strategy 1 – Growth style of investing

-Axis Focused 25 Fund follows a growth style of investing where a higher weightage is given to a business’s ability to grow predictably, generate incremental free cash flow and maintain industry leadership.
+Axis Focused 25 Fund follows a growth style of investing.
+This is where a higher weightage is given to a business’s ability to grow predictably, generate incremental free cash flow and maintain industry leadership.

-Predictable growth, rising free cash flows and industry leadership does come at a premium and a growth style is reflective of that which allows the fund to pick companies at a valuation that might be higher than it’s benchmark.
+Now predictable growth, rising free cash flows and industry leadership do come at a premium.
+A growth style of investing is reflective of that and allows the fund manager to pick companies at a valuation that might be higher than it’s benchmark.

 Let’s see what that means when comparing Axis Focused 25 Fund with it’s benchmark i.e. the Nifty 50 Index.

-- High PE Ratio – The Nifty 50 is currently at a PE ratio (price earning ratio) of 28.4 while the Axis Focused 25 Fund’s PE ratio is a much richer 38.2
+- Portfolio PE Ratio is high.
+The Nifty 50 PE Ratio is currently at 28.4.
+Axis Focused 25 Fund’s PE ratio is a much richer 38.2

-- High PS Ratio – The Nifty 50 Price per sale or PS ratio is 1.7 while the Axis Focused 25 fund’s PS ratio is much higher at 3.2
+- PS Ratio is high.
+The Nifty 50 Price per sale or PS ratio is 1.7.
+Meanwhile the Axis Focused 25 fund’s PS ratio is much higher at 3.2

 This clearly shows that the Axis Focused 25 fund does not mind paying a premium for acquiring quality businesses